Existence of Solutions for Non-monotone Variational Inequalities and Implications for Games: Introduction

-\item In Section~\ref{Sec-Main result-VI}, we have established our main result on the existence of a solution to VI$(K,F)$ assuming the norm coercivity of the normal mapping $F_K^{\rm nor}(\cdot)$ and a full rank condition on its generalized Jacobian (Theorem~\ref{thm-Normal-Mapping_Sol_Existence}).
-Subsequently, we explore some properties of the mapping $F$ and the set $K$ ensuring that these conditions are satisfied (Lemma~\ref{Lem-coercivity of F-K-Nor}, Theorem~\ref{thm-general jac of Const}).
+\item In Section~\ref{Sec-Main result-VI}, { we establish our main results on the existence of a solution to VI$(K,F)$ assuming the norm coercivity of the normal mapping $F_K^{\rm nor}(\cdot)$ and some properties of its generalized Jacobian (Theorem~\ref{thm-Normal-Mapping_Sol_Existence0} and Theorem~\ref{thm-Normal-Mapping_Sol_Existence}).
+Subsequently, we study properties of the mapping $F(\cdot)$ and the set $K$ ensuring that the sufficient conditions are satisfied} (Lemma~\ref{Lem-coercivity of F-K-Nor}, Theorem~\ref{thm-general jac of Const}).
 We also provide an example showing that our result can be used to assert the existence of a solution to a VI, while the existing result relying on the uniform P-function property cannot be used. \item In Section~\ref{Sec-Game}, we consider a VI$(K,F)$ arising from a game and investigate the implications of the uniform P-matrix condition for principal minors of the Jacobian $\nabla F(\cdot)$ and norm coercivity of $F(\cdot)$ (Theorem~\ref{thm:Pmatrix_strongly_convex}, Theorem~\ref{thm:Pmatrix_norm_coercive}).
 We also investigate the implications of the $\rm P_{\Upsilon}$-matrix condition for the game Jacobian (Theorem~\ref{thm-P_Upsilon-uniquesol}).
 We show that these conditions imply that the conditions of our main existence result are satisfied.
 A particularly interesting finding is that: the uniform P-matrix and $\rm P_{\Upsilon}$-matrix conditions imply that each player's cost function is strongly convex in the player's own decision variable (Theorem~\ref{thm:Pmatrix_strongly_convex}(a), Theorem~\ref{thm-P_Upsilon-uniquesol}(a)); hence, under such conditions every solution to the VI formulation of the game is in fact a Nash equilibrium for the game.
 Moreover, if a game has a quasi-Nash equilibrium $\hat x$ and the players' cost functions satisfy a Polyak–\L{}ojasiewicz (P\L{})-type condition, then $\hat x$ is a Nash equilibrium (Theorem~\ref{Thm-Our+PL}).
 We also give an example showing that our main result can be used to assert the existence of a Nash equilibrium in a game, while the results relying on the uniform P-matrix or the $\rm P_{\Upsilon}$-matrix condition are not applicable. \end{enumerate}